 How do you make homemade cocktail sauce?

-To make cocktail sauce, stir together ketchup, horseradish, lemon juice and splash of Worcestershire sauce.
+To make this homemade cocktail sauce recipe, stir together ketchup, horseradish, lemon juice and splash of Worcestershire sauce.
 Make sure you use the freshest prepared horseradish you can find, or prepare it fresh at home if you’re feeling ambitious.

 You should be able to find prepared horseradish in the refrigerated section of your grocery store.
 If you prefer it spicier, feel free to add additional horseradish (bring it back with ketchup if you add too much.